Chart Color Schemes

 Ngunnawal hosts a young demographic, positioning it in the bottom quartile nationwide

-Ngunnawal's median age is 34 years, comparable to the Australian Capital Territory average of 35 and significantly lower than the national average of 38 years.
-Compared to the Australian Capital Territory, Ngunnawal has a higher percentage of residents aged 35-44 (17.7%) but fewer residents aged 15-24 (10.6%).
-According to post-2021 Census data, the 75 to 84 age group increased from 3.7% to 4.7% of the population, while the 15 to 24 cohort decreased from 11.5% to 10.6%.
+Ngunnawal's median age is 34 years, comparable to the Australian Capital Territory average of 35 and lower than the national average of 38.
+Compared to Australian Capital Territory, Ngunnawal has a higher percentage of residents aged 35-44 (17.7%) but fewer residents aged 15-24 (10.6%).
+According to post-2021 Census data, the 75 to 84 age group increased from 3.7% to 4.7%, while the 15 to 24 cohort declined from 11.5% to 10.6%.
 By 2041, demographic modeling suggests significant changes in Ngunnawal's age profile.
 The 65 to 74 cohort is projected to grow by 15%, adding 105 residents to reach 786.
-Residents aged 65 and older are expected to represent 70% of the population growth.
-Meanwhile, population declines are projected for the 75 to 84 and 15 to 24 cohorts.
+Residents aged 65 and older are expected to represent 70% of the population growth, with declines projected for the 75 to 84 and 15 to 24 age groups.